-8.0 Training
+9.0 Training

-8.1 Safeguarding Champions
+9.1 Safeguarding Champions

 Derby Homes has appointed a number of Safeguarding Champions who have a keen interest in safeguarding people.
 They are working throughout the organisation to ensure that staff have sufficient knowledge to act on any situations which make them uncomfortable.
-They provide advice and guidance to staff working in their service area on a day to day basis.
+They provide advice and guidance to staff working in their service area on a day-to-day basis.
 The champions receive training from the safeguarding lead and respective safeguarding boards to a level where they are competent to deliver in-house courses.
+Derby Homes staff can find an up-to-date list of the champions and their contact details on the Derby Homes intranet site (DHNET).

-8.2 Derby Homes staff
+9.2 Derby Homes staff

-The Champions will ensure that all staff are trained on Safeguarding from general awareness to more serious issues depending on their level of contact with children and young people, vulnerable adults or carers.
+The Champions will ensure that all staff are trained on Safeguarding from general awareness to more serious issues depending on their level of contact with children and young people, vulnerable adults, or carers.